 Public Art in the Rose Garden

-This new commissioned public art piece is a 5' x 8' piece containing thousands of tiny pieces of tile to create the "Rose Waterall" mosaic depicting a waterfall with more than a dozen floating pink roses.
+This public art is a 5' x 8' piece containing thousands of tiny pieces of tile to create the "Rose Waterall" mosaic depicting a waterfall with more than a dozen floating pink roses.
 Designed by local artist Eileen Gay, the piece is located in the southwest corner of the Rose Garden and becomes a gateway for experiencing the natural environment.